carpentrycon/carpentryconhome-proposals/CCatHome_Regional_Host_Guide.md

 #### Before the sessions

 - Your regional host should contact with you the connection details for your session
-- Please check the agenda and add your details in your calendar
+- Please check the agenda and add the details in your calendar
 - Please let the CarpentryCon @ home taskforce and your regional host know if any changes in your session have been made after the approval of your proposal, and if at all you don't want to record your session
 - Please read the [Zoom Instructions](https://docs.google.com/document/d/1_7vxMtcqdn8s-zYOG6THnxZvs4uYmfJUySjNVeVFj98/edit?usp=sharing) and test you Zoom account
 - Connect with your session helpers to plan your session